roelsieg/running_ansible/docker_alpine/readme.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```

-A system restart is required to make the docker
+A system restart is required to make the docker work wth Hyper-v

-### Windows
+## Running the Docker

 To build this image from the directory it is in use